SMARTPHONE DISPLAYS

 With the introduction of touch screens to the display, smartphone displays now serve the dual purpose of acting as both an input and output device.

 Smartphone displays are very important for a lot of people.
 This is because the whole aesthetic experience of using a smartphone is mostly tied to its visual appeal.
-A phone with a sharp, crisp and rich display would make using it a beautiful experience.
-Pictures would look sharp with bright colours popping out.
+A phone with a sharp, crisp, and rich display would make using it a beautiful experience.
+Pictures would look sharp with bright colors popping out.
 Videos and movies would be smooth and fluid.
-Playing games would also be a nice experience especially if you play online Battle Royale games like PUBG, CoDM and Fortnite.
+Playing games would also be a nice experience especially if you play online Battle Royale games like PUBG, CoDM, and Fortnite.
 Spotting enemies and eliminating them would be a piece of cake.

 Display specs you should keep an eye on

-Companies these days also lay a great emphasis on their displays and have invested in using a lot of buzz words for advertising.
+Companies these days also place a great emphasis on their displays and have invested in using a lot of buzzwords for advertising.
 These include screen sizes, resolution, display panel type, refresh rate, brightness and darkness in nits as well as pixel density.

 For the next series of posts, we are going to be looking at some very important smartphone display specs.
 We will check out what they mean and why you should care about them.